Skip to contents

 bin_selection

-• "first" - sample closest to the beginning of the bin is selected as a representation.
+• "first" - the level closest to the start of the bin is selected.

 standardise